Sayton7/ImageProcessingAPI/README.md

 ## Code Fixes

-As per the project's last review, the following points were adjusted:
+As per the project's review, the following points were adjusted:

 * Moved imageProcessing function to a separate module in the utils folder.
 * Moved jasmine, jasmine-spec-reporter and supertest to devDependencies.